Tramways in Adelaide: Renewal and expansion

 In 2017, another stage of expansion was announced, adding a four-way tram junction at the intersection of North Terrace, King William Street and King William Road.
 One further stop would be provided north of that junction, adjacent to the Adelaide Festival Centre, and three to the east of it near the South Australian Museum, University of Adelaide and East End at the new eastern terminus in front of the old Royal Adelaide Hospital.
 The project was expected to cost $80 million with the contract awarded to a joint venture of Downer Rail and York Civil.
 Preliminary works began in July 2017 with major works commencing in October.
 York Civil went broke the next year.
 The extensions opened on 13 October 2018, seven months behind schedule, with the stop at the end of the eastward line known as Botanic Gardens owing to its proximity to Adelaide Botanic Garden.

 In July 2019, the government announced the provision of tram services would be contracted out, along with other transport services in Adelaide.
 In July 2020, Torrens Connect commenced operating Adelaide's trams under an eight-year contract.

+Adelaide City Council has stated that it plans a tram extension to North Adelaide by 2036, anticipating a doubling of its present population.

 Routes

-Extension proposals
+Cancelled extension proposals

 Throughout the 21st century, there have been a number of proposals to expand the tram network both within and beyond the city centre.